abhie2005/fullstack-time-tracking-app/README.md

 1. **Register/Login**:
    - First-time users should register with a username, email, and password
-   - **After registration or first login, you'll receive an OTP via email**
-   - Enter the 6-digit OTP to verify your email address
-   - Once verified, you can access the system
-   - Existing verified users can login directly with their credentials
+   - Existing users can login with their credentials
    - Your session will be remembered using JWT tokens stored in browser localStorage

 2. **Clock In**: Click the "Clock In" button when you arrive at the office